 - Continuously risk assess the environment.

-It's no secret that aeroplanes create noise, with the average jet take-off having a decibel level of a staggering 100-120dB at 35 metres distance.
+It's no secret that airplanes create noise, with the average jet take-off having a decibel level of a staggering 100-120dB at 35 meters distance.

 This may not concern the average person passing through airports.
 However, persistent exposure to this noise can cause severe and permanent damage.

-Low lighting is often an essential for parts of runways throughout the night to avoid confusing approaching aircrafts.
+Low lighting is often essential for parts of runways throughout the night to avoid confusing approaching aircraft.
 Although this is a requirement to prevent further hazards, the low lighting presents a risk to ground staff, both walking and in moving vehicles, due to the lack of visibility.